RebelToolbox/RebelDocumentation/contributing/ways_to_contribute.rst

 Contributing to the documentation
 ---------------------------------

-There are two separate resources referred to as "documentation" in Godot:
+There are two separate resources referred to as "documentation" in Rebel Documentation:

-- **The class reference.** This is the documentation for the complete Godot API as exposed to GDScript and the other scripting languages.
-It can be consulted offline, directly in Godot's code editor, or online at :ref:`Godot API
+- **The class reference.** This is the documentation for the complete Rebel Engine API as exposed to GDScript and the other scripting languages.
+It can be consulted offline, directly in Rebel Engine's code editor, or online at :ref:`Rebel Engine API <toc-class-ref>`.
-  <toc-class-ref>`.
-To contribute to the class reference, you have to edit the
-  XML file corresponding to the class and make a pull request.
+  To contribute to the class reference, you have to edit the XML file corresponding to the class and make a pull request.
   See :ref:`doc_updating_the_class_reference` and
   :ref:`doc_class_reference_writing_guidelines` for more details.